zackstout/world-weaver/SOLO/WORLD WEAVER/README.md

 - this calls for being able to update i.e. delete or change old obstacles, and then do a PUT route, from WEAVE/SAVED

 - figure out user permissions for the first five levels, look into image overlays (of a lock!)

+- try to make it so that on editing a SAVED world, you can click on elements and delete them or edit them (this should also apply to EDITING in general, now that i think of it) .... but this seems like it will be hard, with canvas, or at least a fair amount of greater than and less thans

+- look into rendering ellipses with matter... ( will likely have to copy Matter.Render and adjust as needed )

+- be sure to document specific processes of thinking / critical problem solving quote unquote to spew in interviews ... eliminating possibilities, scientific method etc

+- NEXT STEPS: copy favs html/controller into SAVED WORLDS, mutatis mutandi (ah first time I feel i've used that phrase meaningfully). then track all routes into the EDIT page (MY WORLDS, SAVED WORLDS, NEW WORLD).
+Ensure we can add objects and save (PUT) or publish (POST) *before* looking into ON CLICK stuff for editing/deleting obstacles.

 - [x] add completions etc to FAVES and MYWORLDS (and default to 0)
 - [x] look into coloring things individually with Matter.Render